MOHAMMEDALI57/devops-2510-13/README.md

 # devops-2510-13
-github actions for devops 2510 and 2513 batches
+github actions for devops 2510